Contemporary vs Modern Dance

 Choreographic Approach Often improvisational, it allows more freedom in movement choices Structured, with clear techniques and specific methods like the Graham and Horton techniques

-Emphasis Emotion, personal expression, and connection to music Connection to the ground, contrast to classical ballet principles
+Emphasis Emotion, personal expression, and connection to music Connection to the ground, in contrast to classical ballet principles

 Performance Setting Theatrical settings, dance competitions, and experimental stages Traditional theater settings and avant-garde performances